Kralizek/AutoFixtureExtensions/src/AspNetCore.WebApplicationFactory/README.md

 ## Usage with `AutoData`

-Alternatively, you can use a customized version of the `AutoData` attribute to improve the readibility of your unit tests.
+Alternatively, you can use a customized version of the `AutoData` attribute to improve the readability of your unit tests.

 ```csharp
 [AttributeUsage(AttributeTargets.Method)]